Pro-Western Djukanovic sweeps back into power in Montenegro - Journal du Cameroun

 Political heavyweight Milo Djukanovic, bidding to take Montenegro into the European Union, swept back into power in Sunday’s presidential election after a two-year absence.

-The pro-Western economist led Montenegro to independence from Serbia in 2016 and into NATO last year.
+“Victory for the European future of Montenegro,” said the pro-Western economist who led Montenegro to independence from Serbia in 2016 and into NATO last year.

-Djukanovic wants to develop the predominantly Orthodox country, a part of which has strong pro-Russia sympathies, by joining the EU.
+Djukanovic wants to develop the predominantly Orthodox Balkan nation, a part of which has strong pro-Russia sympathies, by joining the EU.

-His Social Democratic Party (DPS) announced victory after the first round of voting and the leading challenger accepted defeat.
+His Social Democratic Party (DPS) announced the result after the first round of voting and the leading challenger accepted defeat.

 “Djukanovic is the new president of Montenegro… there will be no second round,” DPS leader Milos Nikolic told journalists at party headquarters.

-The independent NGO Centre for Monitoring (CEMI) said the six-time former prime minister had garnered 53.5 percent of the vote with two thirds of ballots counted.
+The independent NGO Centre for Monitoring (CEMI) said the six-time former prime minister had garnered almost 54 percent of the vote with two thirds of ballots counted.

 Earlier test polling by CEMI, which is tasked with releasing the first results, gave his main rival, Mladen Bojanic, 34.1 percent.